 Each officer is required to complete 16 hours of training per year, including classes and certification courses in Tasers, less-lethal ammunition, radar, firearms, bias-based policing and more.
 However, Bella Vista Police Department training exceeds this annually, with about 40 hours of in-house training plus additional specialized training.
 In-house classes are taught by employees of the department who are also state-certified instructors.
 Many officers within the department have completed specialized training and certification in areas including accident reconstruction, crime scene technician and drug recognition.

 Lt.
 Barb Shrum heads the Criminal Investigation Division.
 Shrum’s driving force is protecting children from sexual predators, and she maintains the sex offender registry in Bella Vista.
-While sex crimes are her specialty, she works with her team — Det.
-Ed Williams and Det.
-Clayton Roberts — to investigate and gather evidence for arrest on felony crimes committed in the city.
+While sex crimes are her specialty, she works with her team to investigate and gather evidence for arrest on felony crimes committed in the city.
 Shrum was recognized in 2014 for 30 years of service with the department, after beginning her career with Bella Vista as a dispatcher.
 Since then, she has served as a deputy of the Benton County Sheriff’s Office satellite office in Bella Vista, then after incorporation as a corporal, detective and now lieutenant overseeing criminal investigations.

 Det.
 Ed Williams started with the department in 1999.
 He handles the majority of the department’s drug cases, after information is passed on from officers on the street.
 Det.
-Clayton Roberts joined the CID team in 2015, after serving as a partol or supervising officer on every shift in the department since 2005.
-Roberts handles to department’s property crimes.
+Janice Wilson was promoted from patrol to fill a vacancy at the start of 2018.

 While each has a specialty, the detectives work together to tackle the city’s crimes.
 In recent years, the cases in Bella Vista have increased in frequency and severity.
 In 2012, the department investigated its first murder case since the early 1980s.
 Property crimes are still the most reported cases.
 One of the most reported crimes is theft from vehicles.
 These crimes most frequently occur late at night in the residential areas.
 They can be easily prevented by locking your car and removing valuables from the car.
 An unusual case occurred in early 2015 involving theft of timber in the city.
 A group of individuals were cutting large trees to sell for lumber.
 The investigation resulted in a person being arrested for the crime.
 The Arkansas Forestry Commission assisted in this investigation.